originalugo/coursera-github-tutorial/README.md

 # coursera-github-tutorial
-This repo was for the coursera github course
+This repo was for the coursera github course.
+Adding some more details about the project's description